camunda/camunda-docs-manual/content/reference/cmmn10/markers/repetition-rule.md

   </case>
 </defintions>
 ```
 So the `first` instance of task *A* would immediately perform the state transition from `AVAILABLE` to either `ENABLED` or `ACTIVE`.
 This state transition would create a new instance *A'* which remains in the state `AVAILABLE`.
-The instance *A'* waits that the defined *repetition* criterion is met.
-Once the instance *A* gets completed by a user the sentry is satisfied and the instance *A'* performs the state transition out of `AVAILABLE`.
+The instance *A'* waits for the defined *repetition* criterion to be met.
+Once the instance *A* gets completed by a user, the sentry is satisfied and the instance *A'* performs the state transition out of `AVAILABLE`.
 Furthermore a new instance *A''* is also created.

 This example can be easily extended to limit the number of repetitions by using another expression as repetition rule.